 If tasks have been assessed as low risk, it might be enough to just teach a worker on how to use the ladder safely and give them basic training, but when the job is higher risk, or it simply requires more knowledge and skill, workers should be trained and certified by relevant trade or industry associations.

 Our products are suitable for home and work use, and are perfect for schools, warehouses, building sites, and many more locations.
-Many of our products are British made as we enjoy supporting British business, but no matter where the items come from, we promise they will be of the highest quality.
+In addition, many of our products are British made as we enjoy supporting British business, but no matter where the items come from, we promise they will be of the highest quality.

 Don’t know what equipment you need for the job?
 No problem, we can help!